 Ramsey McGlazer writes about twentieth-century European and Latin American literature, film, and critical theory.
 He works in Italian, English, Spanish, and Portuguese, with interests in poetry and poetics, politics and aesthetics, and feminist, queer, and psychoanalytic theory.

 McGlazer completed a Ph.D. in Comparative Literature and Critical Theory at UC Berkeley in 2015.
 Before returning to Berkeley, he taught at the University of St Andrews and was a postdoctoral fellow at the Pembroke Center for Teaching and Research on Women at Brown University.
 He is an Associate Editor of Critical Times and, with Lorenzo Fabbri, Coeditor of Italian Culture.
-He has also translated a range of critical essays and works of social, cultural, and psychoanalytic theory from Italian, Spanish, and Portuguese.
+He has also translated a range of critical essays and works of social, cultural, and psychoanalytic theory.
 These include Eduardo Grüner’s The Haitian Revolution: Capitalism, Slavery, and Counter-Modernity and, most recently, Rita Segato’s The Critique of Coloniality: Eight Essays.